-This programme offers an opportunity to develop advanced knowledge of practices, traditions and professional contexts of theatre making through academic engagement, practice-based learning, individual supervision, and professional study.
-Students acquire skills? in a range of approaches to making performance, drawing on techniques from directing, devising, ensemble performance and live art in order to develop their own individual and/or company practice.
+On this programme, you will acquire skills in a range of approaches to making performance, drawing on techniques from directing, devising, ensemble performance and performance art, in order to develop your own individual and/or company practice.

 Information for international students

 The University requires all non-native speakers of English to reach a minimum standard of proficiency in written and spoken English before beginning a postgraduate degree.
 Certain subjects require a higher level.

 For detailed information see our English language requirements web page

 Fees and funding

 Please see our funding web pages for the most current information.

 - School of Arts